 More brands are making strategic and effective use of promoted posts, which puts those that aren’t at a disadvantage.
 Allocate a test budget for promoted social content and support content that performs well organically.
 This essentially gives a larger chunk of your audience (and through their interactions – your potential audience) more of what they want.

 Reach, both organic and paid, is strongly linked to interactions.
 Facebook wants to serve users the right content in their News Feed, and post interactions signal interest.
-Learn more about Promoted Post Detection and the science behind boosting content.
+Learn more about Social Media Content Strategy and the science behind boosting content.

 It may sound odd coming from social media evangelists like us, but not all companies need to be on all social networks, especially if time and money are scarce.